doubleloop-io/applied-fp-workshop-ts/app/README.md

 ```

 With a starting position 0,0 N the rover will be in the lower left corner facing North.
-After the `BRFFFF` commands sequence the rover will be in position 4,3 facing Est.
+After the `BRFFFF` commands sequence the rover will be in position 4,3 facing East.
 Or, after the `LFRFB` commands sequence the rover will be in position 4,0 facing North.